Tom Dula

 Thomas C. Dula (June 23‚ 1844 – May 1, 1868) was a former Confederate soldier who was convicted of murdering Laura Foster.
 National publicity from newspapers such as The New York Times turned Dula's story into a folk legend.
 Although Laura was murdered in Wilkes County, North Carolina, Dula was tried, convicted, and hanged in Statesville.
 Considerable controversy surrounded the case.
-In subsequent years, a folk song was written (entitled "Tom Dooley", based on the pronunciation in the local dialect), and many oral traditions were passed down, regarding the sensational occurrences surrounding Laura Foster's murder and Dula's subsequent execution.
+In subsequent years, a folk song was written (entitled "Tom Dooley", based on the pronunciation in the local dialect), and many oral traditions were passed down about the circumstances surrounding Foster's murder and Dula's subsequent execution.
 The Kingston Trio recorded a hit version of the murder ballad in 1958.

+The Trio had taken the song, without acknowledgement, from the singing of singer and folklorist Frank Warner, who had learned it from Frank Proffitt, a preserver of traditional culture, during one of the many singing and song-sharing sessions he and his folklorist spouse Ann had enjoyed at the Proffitt and Hicks homes in North Carolina.
+Frank Proffitt had learned the song, among many others, from his aunt Nancy Prather, whose parents had known Tom, Laura Foster, and Ann Foster.
+A court case, brought by Frank Warner on Frank Proffitt's behalf, settled the matter of "ownership" of the song in the latter's favor, and he received royalties from the Trio's and other performances of the song.

 Early life

 Tom Dula was born to a poor Appalachian hill-country family in Wilkes County, North Carolina, most likely the youngest of three brothers, with one younger sister, Eliza.
 Dula grew up, attended school, and "probably played with the female Fosters" – Anne and her cousins Laura and Pauline.

-As the children grew up, Tom and Anne apparently became intimate.
-Anne Foster's mother found Anne and Tom in bed together when Anne was 14 years old and Tom was just 12.

 Three months before his 18th birthday, on March 15, 1862, Tom enlisted in the Confederate Army as a private in Company K, 42nd North Carolina Infantry Regiment.
-He was captured, but he was released in April 1865.
+He was captured, and subsequently released in April 1865.

 Dula wrote a 15-page account of his life, as well as a note that exonerated Anne Foster (then using the married name Melton).
 His literacy is highly unusual, considering the harsh poverty of his upbringing.
-Dula played the fiddle and was considered to be a "ladies man".
+Dula played the fiddle and was considered by those who knew him well to be a "ladies' man".